 To solve this problem, Microsoft has released a separate application that allows you to run video files that require the HEVC codec.

-HEVC Video Extension, is available in the Microsoft Store and can be installed for free by all users Windows 10.
+HEVC Video Extension, is available in the Microsoft Store and can be installed for free by all Windows 10 users.
 All you have to do is look for "HEVC Video Exension" and install it.

 After installation, the application will allow system-level running for video content that requires the HEVC codec. that involves the 4K video feeds si Ultra HD will work after installation.

-It is unclear why Microsoft decided to withdraw the codec HEVC on the systems Windows 10, but this decision has affected a large number of users.
+It is unclear why Microsoft decided to withdraw the codec HEVC on Windows 10 systems, but this decision has affected a large number of users.
 Taking into account, in particular, the fact that this codec is required to use the Netflix service and others that deliver high-quality video stream.

 High Efficiency Video Coding (HEVC) is a video compression standard, also known as H.265 or MPEG-H Part 2, being one of the successors of the old AVC (H.264 or MPEG-4 Part 10).